-The School of Public and Environmental Affairs at Bloomington offers a wide range of academic programs leading to the associate and bachelor degrees and certificate programs.
+The School of Public and Environmental Affairs at Bloomington offers a wide range of academic programs under the associate, bachelor, and master degree levels.

 The Associate of Science in Public Affairs requires 60 hours of study.
 The major program emphasis is on upgrading the skills and general educational level of individuals now employed in various public service occupations.
-Areas of concentration include: Public Administration, Criminal Justice, and Environmental Policy.
+Areas of concentration include: Public Administration, Urban Affairs, and Environmental Policy.
 Courses meeting the Associate Degree requirements are those which are generally included in, or acceptable for, the bachelor degree.

-The Bachelor of Science degree program has a curriculum built around courses in composition, speech, psychology, sociology, mathematics, statistics, the biological or physical sciences, and the arts and humanities.
+The Bachelor of Science degree program has a curriculum built around courses in composition, speech, psychology, sociology, mathematics, statistics, the biological or physical sciences and the arts and humanities.
 Core and concentration courses offer classroom work in public affairs, environmental systems, urban systems, urban and regional planning, policy analysis, public administration, public financial management and several specialized public affairs fields.
 Students are encouraged to supplement classroom studies with an internship which provides practical experience in the public sector.

-Interdisciplinary certificate programs in Environmental Studies, Public Affairs, and Urban Studies, plus an Environmental Studies Major for non-SPEA students, are offered on the Bloomington campus.
-The intent of these programs is to supplement course work in a given discipline with specialized or general knowledge of urban affairs, public affairs, and environmental problems.
+Interdisciplinary programs in Environmental Studies and Urban Studies, plus an Environmental Studies Major for non-SPEA students, are offered on the Bloomington campus.
+The intent of these programs is to supplement course work in a given discipline with specialized or general knowledge of urban affairs and environmental problems.
 Faculty in these programs are drawn from a variety of disciplines and schools.